jmueller187/Credit_Risk_Analysis/README.md

 After sampling the data with each of these algorighms, we evaluated metrics that were gathered to determine which model (if any) could be used to predict future high risk customers.

 ## Results:
-Our results and the key metrics obtained from each sampling model are listed here.
+We obtained the following results from each of our six sampling models.<br>
 Our key metrics are defined as follows:<br>
-Balanced Accuracy Score: The average of recall obtained on each class.
+Balanced Accuracy Score: The average of recall obtained on each class, used to evaluate effectiveness of a binary classifier on imbalanced classes.<br>
-Precision: Percentage of positive predictions that are correct.
+Precision: Percentage of true positive predictions that were correct.<br>
-Recall: Percentage of actual positive results that are predicted correctly.
+Recall: Percentage of true positive results that were predicted correctly.<br>
-F1 / Harmonic Mean: Single summary statistic balancing Precision and Recall.
+F1 / Harmonic Mean: Single summary statistic balancing Precision and Recall.<br>

 #### 1. Random Oversampling --
 - Balanced Accuracy Score: 0.6573